meleyal/generative-music-with-javascript/docs/primers/music.md

 > TODO

+Remember, music consists of sequences (i.e., lists) of events.

 Here we explain the building blocks of music: melody, harmony and rhythm.

 Melody, harmony, rhythm, compare with functions + primitives.